 If I agree to travel to meet the dog, does this mean I will be accepted as the adopter?

-While we appreciate this might be disappointing, the adoption process if full of uncertainties.
-We are trying to determine the best match for the dog.
-Just as you are free to meet the dog and decide you do not wish to proceed in the adoption process, we are free to decide that another applicant better meets the needs of that dog.
-If this process isn't for you, please seek a local rescue.
+We understand this might feel disappointing, but the adoption process is inherently uncertain as we work to determine the best match for the dog.
+Just as you are free to meet the dog and decide not to proceed, we may decide that another applicant better meets the dog’s needs.

 What dogs are available where I am?

 Please see the "dogs in care" page.
-We may also have other dogs that former owners do not wish for us to advertise.
-We recommend you submit your form to be placed on the database if there are no dogs on our website that you match the adopter requirements of.
+Occasionally we may have other dogs that former owners do not wish for us to advertise and for this reason we recommend you submit your form to be placed on the database (even if there are no dogs on our website that you match at present).

 I don't see many dogs become available where I am?